-The big five personality traits, or the five factor model, is a personality test model created to help companies find suitably productive people for particular job roles.
+The big five personality traits, or the five factor model, is a personality test created in part to help companies find suitably productive people for particular job roles.
 It can be used by companies in the selection process, and also by individuals to help them select an appropriate career path for their temperament.

 The Big Five Personality Traits/Dimensions